weimingtom/onscripter-libretro_fork/README.md

 ## xbox360 wireless controller wrong input
 * Sometimes I have to disable xbox360 wireless controller device on Windows, otherwise the button input will be frequent

-## onscripter_libretro cursor0.bmp not shown and drawstring character wrong when meet 0x0a
+## onscripter_libretro cursor0.bmp not shown and drawString output characters wrong when it meets 0x0a
 * Adding code to show or hide cursor in processText()
 * Try to eat 0x0a character to solve this problem
 ```